The Troubles with Mental Health Insurance

-The following article intents to show how the greed and power driven health-insurance industry, a major group of corporations that profoundly influences and shapes the world we live in – has taken control over the mental health field.
-The focus is on the methods employed to accomplish their goals and how psychotherapy was not without intention obstructed in the process.
-And the effects on the values of society and culture as a whole are explored.
+The following article intents to show how the greed and power driven health-insurance industry, a major group of corporations that profoundly influences and shapes the world we live in – has taken control over vital aspects the mental health field.
+The focus is on the methods employed to accomplish their goals and how the practice of psychotherapy was not without intention obstructed in the process.
+The effects on the values of society and culture as a whole are explored.

 "Who is your doctor?" the therapist asks the client in the intake interview.

 “Doctor?" the client responds with incredulity, then asserting sarcastically, "I don't have a doctor, I have an insurance company!"
 His striking response reflects the changes in the medical field that have been taking place over the last two decades.
 How did the medical field and in particular, the mental health field get here and why?

 In the late eighties, Eli Lily, one of the big pharmaceutical companies, brought Prozac, to this day one of the best-selling antidepressants, on the market.
 Clever scientists looking to increase pharmaceutical revenues had come up with the debatable (but financially tremendously successful) hypothesis that all mental disorders or problems, like anxiety or depression, could be understood as chemical imbalances in the brain — and therefore are seen as medical illnesses.

 Until that time, only psychotic conditions like schizophrenia or manic depression had been determined mental (medical) illnesses, although that was seriously disputed in the sixties and seventies by what was called “anti-psychiatry,” represented by people like Thomas Sasz, MD or R.D.
 Laing, MD.
 In fact, the latter defined “insanity” as a “perfectly rational adjustment to an insane world.”

 With psychiatry in this text is meant the general representation of the field by and through the APA (American Psychiatric Association) exemplified by the process of developing